Actindo-AG/Documentation/OfferCookbook/01_Introduction.md

 ![Workflow editor](../Assets/Screenshots/ActindoWorkFlow/Workflows/WorkflowEditor.png "[Workflow editor]")

-1. See [Create a trigger](../ActindoWorkFlow/Operation/01_ManageWorkflows.md#define-the-workflow-basic-settings) for a general description.
+1. See [Create a trigger](../ActindoWorkFlow/Operation/01_ManageWorkflows.md#define-the-workflow-basic-settings) in the *Process Orchestration* documentation for a general description.

 2. Create a trigger and configure the following settings depending on the trigger you want to use: